4dn-dcic/Submit4DN/README.md

 Runnning `import_data` without one of the flags described below will perform a dry run submission that will include several validation checks.
 It is strongly recommended to do a dry run prior to actual submission and if necessary work with a Data Wrangler to correct any errors.

-If there are uuid, alias, @id, or accession fields in the xls form that match existing entries in the database, you will be asked if you want to PATCH each object.
+If there are uuid, alias, @id, or accession fields in the excel form that match existing entries in the database, you will be asked if you want to PATCH each object.
 You can use the `--patchall` flag, if you want to patch ALL objects in your document and ignore that message.

 If no object identifiers are found in the document, you need to use `--update` for POSTing to occur.